JayBrown/wys-WhatsYourSign-shell-script-version/README.md

   * renewed an expired certificate,
   * sold his product to another developer, or
   * received a new certificate (e.g. after company rebranding etc.).
+* ClamAV scans are run with the `-r` and `-z` options, so they can take longer on older Macs.
-* VirusTotal results can also produce false warnings, depending on the antivirus software involved; examples are:
+* VirusTotal results can produce false warnings, depending on the antivirus software involved; examples are:
   * **BBEdit:** VEX189B.Webshell (Bkav);
   * false positives like applications with `libswiftDispatch.dylib` marked as MacOS.BitCoinMiner-AS (Avast, AVG).
-* ClamAV scans are run with the `-r` and `-z` options, so they can take longer on older Macs.
+* ***Please keep in mind*** that ClamAV and VirusTotal scans *do not help with unknown threats*, and even if a malware is known, these scans might not produce any results, for example:
+  * if a malware is redistributed with a different code signature,
+  * if the malware code itself has been changed, or
+  * if only the zip or DMG used for distribution has been registered as malware, not the app itself.

 ## Scan options